Connor Mountain

-Connor Reece Mountain (born 26 August 1997) is a motorcycle speedway rider from England.
+Connor Reece Mountain (born 26 August 1997) is a British motorcycle speedway rider.

 Career

 Mountain began his British speedway career riding for Coventry Bees in 2015.

-In 2018, he won the silver medal behind Robert Lambert in the British Speedway Under 21 Championship.
+In 2018, Mountain won the silver medal behind Robert Lambert in the British Speedway Under 21 Championship.

-In 2021, he rode in the top tier of British Speedway, riding for the King's Lynn Stars in the SGB Premiership in addition to riding for the Newcastle Diamonds in the SGB Championship.
+In 2021, Mountain rode in the top tier of British Speedway, riding for the King's Lynn Stars in the SGB Premiership in addition to riding for the Newcastle Diamonds in the SGB Championship.

-In 2022, he rode for the Sheffield Tigers in the Premiership and for the Leicester Lions in the Championship.
+In 2022, Mountain rode for the Sheffield Tigers in the Premiership and for the Leicester Lions in the Championship.
 He helped Sheffield win the League cup and reach the Play off final.

-In 2023, he signed for Scunthorpe Scorpions for the SGB Championship 2023, where he helped the team win the Knockout Cup.
+In 2023, Mountain signed for Scunthorpe Scorpions for the SGB Championship 2023, where he helped the team win the Knockout Cup.

-He signed for Belle Vue Aces for the 2024 Premiership, and re-signed for Scunthorpe for the 2024 Championship.
+Mountain signed for Belle Vue Aces for the 2024 Premiership, and re-signed for Scunthorpe for the 2024 Championship.